2019 Alabama Crimson Tide football team: Schedule

 Alabama announced its 2019 football schedule on September 18, 2018.
-The 2019 Crimson Tide' schedule consists of 7 home games, 4 away games, and 1 neutral site game for the regular season.
-Alabama will host four SEC conference opponents Ole Miss (rivalry), Arkansas, Tennessee (Third Saturday of October) and LSU (rivalry) and will travel for four SEC opponents to South Carolina, Texas A&M, Mississippi State (rivalry) and arch-rival Auburn for the 84th Iron Bowl to close out the SEC regular season on the road.
-Alabama is not scheduled to play SEC East opponents Florida, Georgia, Kentucky, Missouri and Vanderbilt in the 2019 regular season.
-The Crimson Tide’s bye week comes during week 6 (on October 5) and week 10 (on November 2).
+The 2019 Crimson Tide' schedule consisted of 7 home games, 4 away games, and 1 neutral site game for the regular season.
+Alabama hosted four SEC conference opponents Ole Miss (rivalry), Arkansas, Tennessee (Third Saturday of October), and LSU (rivalry) and traveled for four SEC opponents to South Carolina, Texas A&M, Mississippi State (rivalry), and archrival Auburn for the 84th Iron Bowl to close out the SEC regular season on the road.
+Alabama was not scheduled to play SEC East opponents Florida, Georgia, Kentucky, Missouri, and Vanderbilt in the 2019 regular season.
+The Crimson Tide's bye week came during week 6 (on October 5) and week 10 (on November 2).

-Alabama's out of conference opponents represent the ACC, C-USA, Independents and Southern.
-The Crimson Tide will host three non–conference games which are against New Mexico State of the FBS independents, Southern Miss of the Conference USA and Western Carolina of the SoCon to close out the regular season and travel to Atlanta, GA for Chick-fil-A Kickoff to host Duke from the ACC.
+Alabama's out of conference opponents represented the ACC, C-USA, Independents, and Southern.
+The Crimson Tide hosted three non–conference games which were against New Mexico State of the FBS independents, Southern Miss of Conference USA, and Western Carolina of the SoCon to close out the regular season and traveled to Atlanta, GA for Chick-fil-A Kickoff to host Duke from the ACC.